metosin/tilakone/README.md

 transition is found for signal) is to stay at the current state, but _tilakone_ treats all undeclared state transfers as errors.
-For this purpose the above example declares an explicit rule to allow any unmatched signal (`_`) in state `:start` to be handled transition to state `:start`.
+For this purpose the above example declares an explicit rule to allow any unmatched signal (`_`) in state `:start` to be handled as transition to state `:start`.

 The `count-ab` is the actual FSM.
 It contains the state declarations, optional actions function (more of actions later), current state and current value.
-Note that the state and value can be any clojure data value.
+Note that the state and value can be any clojure value.

 The `tilakone.core/apply-signal` function accepts an FSM and a signal.
 It returns the FSM with possibly updated state and value.